cognitedata/oryx/README.md

 # Oryx

-Oryx is a .NET cross platform functional web request handler library for writing web client libraries in F#.
+Oryx is a .NET cross platform functional HTTP request handler library for writing web client libraries in F#.

 > An SDK for writing SDKs.

 This library enables you to write (or generate) Web and REST clients and SDKs for various APIs.
 Thus Oryx is an SDK for writing SDKs.

-Oryx is heavily inspired by [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web framework, and applies the same kind of ideas to the client making the web requests.
+Oryx is heavily inspired by the [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web framework, and applies the same kind of ideas to the client making the web requests as for the server processing them.

 ## Fundamentals

-The main building block in Oryx is the `Context` and the `HttpHandler`.
+The main building blocks in Oryx is the `Context` and the `HttpHandler`.
 The Context stores all the state needed for performing the request and any data received from the response:

 ```fs
 type Context<'a> = {